-- Copy and paste from one project to another.
+Copy and paste from one project to another.
 To do this, copy the graph to clipboard, switch to the second project, and paste.
 Don't use placeholders.
 Just paste onto the layout page.
-You'll paste a picture of the graph, with no link to its data or results. - Bring the graph, with its data and analyses, into the project that contains the layout.
-To do this, go to the graph in the first project, pull down File and choose Save Family As.
+You'll paste a picture of the graph, with no link to its data or results.

+Bring the graph, with its data and analyses, into the project that contains the layout.
+To do this, go to the graph in the first project, pull down the File menu and select Save Family As.
 That will save a new project consisting of only that graph with its data and results.
-Then go to the second project, pull down File menu, choose Merge, and select the file you just saved.
+Then go to the second project, pull down the File menu, select Merge, and select the file you just saved.
 Now the second project includes the graph from the first project along with its data and results.
 Since all the graphs are now in one project, you can assign them to placeholders.
 The two copies of the data table are not linked in any way.
-If you need to edit the data (or graph), be sure to edit both copies. - Arrange the graphs in another program.
-Copy the graphs from Prism, and paste into another program such as SmartDraw or PowerPoint.
-You can use OLE to link or embed the Prism graphs into the other program.
-See "Embedding Prism graphs or layouts" on page 159 and "Linking a Prism graph or layout" on page 156.
+If you need to edit the data (or graph), be sure to edit both copies.

+Arrange the graphs in another program.
+Copy the graphs from Prism, and paste into another program such as ClarisWorks or PowerPoint.